The View Grandstand at Silverstone: Location, Seat Plan, Images

 This video of Zhou’s crashed was filmed from The View, so it shows how much can be seen of the cars coming towards you (quite literally) as they head down Hamilton Straight and around Abbey corner.

-is The View a good place to sit?
+Is The View a good place to sit?

 If you want to see the F1 cars or MotoGP bikes start the race and head to the first corner then The View is a great place to sit.
 You will be front-row for any first corner action that takes place here.
 For the Formula One it’s also a good place to see the speed of the cars, as Abbey is flat-out in the dry and you can see their downforce in action.

-The total view coverage is a little limited compared to some other grandstands.
-Apart from the straight, Abbey and Farm curve there’s not a lot else to see.
 You can see the pitlane, but the pit boxes are potentially a little obscured so you’ll have limited visibility of any pitstop action.
 The podium is only a short walk back down the Hamilton Straight at the end of the race.

 If you’re camping at Silverstone the sites nearest the main entrance will give the shortest walk to The View.

-is The View grandstand covered?
+Is The View grandstand covered?

 The View grandstand at Silverstone is not covered, it is completely open to the elements.

-are there big TV screens visible from here?
+Are there big TV screens visible from here?

 There is one large TV screen just off to the right as you look back down the Hamilton screen.
 This is visible from all seats in The View.